KaytJ13/startup/notes.md

 I've been using a combination of bootstrap and css to do the syling.
 TBH, not really sure what I'm doing.
 But, it's going.

-Still to do:
-- colors and styling (resize logo image??)
-- main content organization for every page
-- fix the stupid favicon
-- all of the stuff that's actually listed in the README
-- window sizing flexability

 ### React Part 1: Routing

 Was cool.
 Would be super fun to also add an 'about' section that links through the Behalten logo.
 Just a thought.
 Not sure I want to do that all and also the formatting right now, though.